Saadzoi Law

 Benefits of the Pennsylvania ARD Program

-There are several key benefits to being accepted into the ARD program, the biggest being avoidance of jail time and not being labeled as a convicted criminal, but also possible avoidance of losing a driver’s license, and also avoiding costly and time consuming legal proceedings, court dates and hearings that people entering the criminal justice system must go through.
+There are several key benefits to being accepted into the ARD program, the biggest being avoidance of jail time and not being labeled as a convicted criminal, but also possible avoidance of losing a driver’s license, and also avoiding costly and time-consuming legal proceedings, court dates and hearings that people entering the criminal justice system must go through.

 Once the ARD program is completed successfully, the original criminal charges are dismissed, and the offender may, 30 days after completion of the program, request the court to expunge the offender’s arrest record and ARD participation.
 Bear in mind that the ARD records will always be in the office of the District Attorney.

 In Pennsylvania, admission into ARD is controlled by the District Attorney, who has broad discretion as to whom to allow into the program.
-Typically your criminal attorney will assist you in the process of admission into the ARD program but your counsel should caution you that there are no guarantees.
+Typically, your criminal attorney will assist you in the process of admission into the ARD program, but your counsel should caution you that there are no guarantees.

 You will not be “convicted” of a crime if you enter the ARD program.
-Furthermore, the loss of your license to drive privileges will be for a short period of time, rather than the full year for a first time DUI conviction.
+Furthermore, the loss of your license to drive privileges will be for a short period of time rather than the full year for a first-time DUI conviction.

 Another advantage is that completing the ARD program allows you to answer “no” on job applications that ask if you have ever been convicted of a crime.
-(You can also safely answer “no” to any question about whether you have ever been in an ARD program – employer’s don’t have the right to ask this, and they don’t have access to the court records – they are sealed in the office of the District Attorney).
+(You can also safely answer “no” to any question about whether you have ever been in an ARD program – employers don’t have the right to ask this, and they don’t have access to the court records – they are sealed in the office of the District Attorney).

 Additionally, 30 days after completion of the program, you can go to court to get the arrest record and ARD record expunged- cleaned up completely and removed from your past.
-Only the District Attorney will know, and it will not come back to haunt you, unless you are subsequently arrested for DUI or another crime (in which case you will be treated a second time offender unless ten years have elapsed).
+Only the District Attorney will know, and it will not come back to haunt you unless you are subsequently arrested for DUI or another crime (in which case you will be treated a second-time offender unless ten years have elapsed).
 Be aware, however, that it takes longer to clean up your record with the Department of Transportation.

 Different counties have different stipulations and different application processes.
 Contact an experienced DUI lawyer in PA to help you better understand the process.